 When I heard about Le Tote clothing rental I thought it was a possible solution for these issues and also an eco-friendly way to have a lot of variety in my clothing.

-If you haven’t heard of Le Tote it’s kind of like Stitch Fix but instead of new clothes to buy it’s a clothing rental service.
+If you haven’t heard of Le Tote it’s kind of like Stitch Fix but instead of new clothes to buy it’s a monthly subscription service where you rent clothing.
 You pay a monthly fee and they send you boxes of clothes and accessories.
 You can keep items if you wish for a discounted price or send them all back and get a new box.
 It’s similar to Rent the Runway and Gwynnie Bee.

 I was able to get a Le Tote free trial so I thought it would be fun to try it out.
 I thought it would also be fun to share my experience with you.
 This post is not sponsored, I do have affiliate links but this is my very honest Le Tote review and my experience.